Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Residents can attend Council and Committee meetings in-person, or can continue watching the Council meetings via Kneehill County’s YouTube channel.
+Regular Council meetings will continue, however, in-person attendance is not permitted at this time.
+Residents can continue to watch the Council meeting online on Kneehill County’s YouTube channel.
 A link to the live stream is made available on the homepage of the Kneehill County website the morning of the Council meeting.